>_

 Data Link Layer (Intelligent).

-• Uses MAC Addresses to filter and forward data.
+• Uses MAC Addresses to filter and forward.

 • Full bandwidth per port.
 No collisions.